team-exor/generic-seeder/SETUP.md

 1. Install the dependencies for the DNS seeder app by running the following cmd in the terminal:

-   `sudo apt-get install build-essential libboost-all-dev libssl-dev libcurl4-openssl-dev libconfig++8-dev`
+   `sudo apt-get install build-essential libboost-all-dev libssl-dev libcurl4-openssl-dev libconfig++-dev`

 2. **ONLY COMPLETE THIS STEP IF YOU ARE SETTING UP THE SEEDER FOR USE WITH CLOUDFLARE, OTHERWISE YOU MAY SKIP THIS STEP.**<br /><br />
    Extra setup is required before CloudFlare mode will work properly.
 Run the following cmds in the terminal, one line at a time: